Flood Warning issued for Bibb, Houston, Jones, Monroe, Twiggs by NWS - NewsBreak

 Flood Warning issued for Bibb, Houston, Jones, Monroe, Twiggs by NWS

-Effective: 2021-10-09 05:45:00 EDT Expires: 2021-10-11 22:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-10-08 14:37:00 EDT Expires: 2021-10-11 22:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at weather.gov/atlanta.
 Target Area: Bibb; Houston; Jones; Monroe; Twiggs The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Macon affecting Jones, Houston, Bibb, Monroe and Twiggs Counties.
-The Flood Warning remains in effect The Flood Warning continues for the Ocmulgee River near Macon. * Until late Monday evening. * At 4:30 AM EDT Saturday the stage was 24.7 feet. * Flood stage is 18 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage Monday afternoon and continue falling to 14.8 feet Wednesday evening. * Impact...At 25 feet, Minor flooding expands further into the woodlands and over the Macon GreenWay Ocmulgee Heritage Trail north of the Martin Luther King Boulevard bridge.
-The flood waters will be up to 5 feet deep on portions of the trail.
-Large portions of agricultural lands just east and south of Macon will be under 1 to 7 feet of water.alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Ocmulgee River near Macon. * Until late Monday evening. * At 12:30 PM EDT Friday the stage was 20 feet and rising slowly. * Flood stage is 18 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 20.2 feet this evening.
+It will then fall below flood stage early Sunday morning. * Impact...At 20 feet, Minor flooding expands.
+An increasing amount of the Macon GreenWay Ocmulgee Heritage Trail floods north of the Martin Luther King Boulevard bridge.
+The flood waters will be around one foot deep on portions of the trail and both banks overflow upstream from the bridge.
+Large portions of agricultural lands well downstream will be under one to three feet of water.alerts.weather.gov

 Comments / 0